 A mechanical mod embodies the simplest and purest form of vaping,

-It is nothing more than a tube that conducts current, with one end of the aforementioned tube having 510 threading that connects to the atomizer, while the other end usually contains a simple switch which you press to complete the circuit; this powers your atomizer with voltages directly from your battery.
+It is nothing more than a tube that conducts current.
+One end of the aforementioned tube has 510 threading that connects to the atomiser.
+The other end usually contains a simple switch you press to complete the circuit; this powers your atomiser with voltages directly from your battery.

-It is literally the same as connecting wires from the battery to the atomizer!
+It is literally the same as connecting wires from the battery to the atomiser!

 So why should you buy a mechanical mod?

 After all, a regulated device generally outperforms mech mods; regulated devices also gives consistent voltages from the time you take them off the charger up until the battery runs empty.

 In comparison, a mechanical mod will output lower voltages as the battery runs out.

 A freshly charged battery will give 4.2 volts and gets to around 3.5 before needing to be charged – and that is the voltage you get when using mechanical mods.

 Nevertheless, mechanical mods are still extremely popular, and here are a few reasons why many vapers love them:

 Mechanical mods are extremely robust.
 With very few parts going wrong, basic maintenance and care will ensure an extremely long service life.